MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-live/multiplayer/chat/game-chat-2-migration.md

 chatUser->GenerateTextMessage(L"Hello", false);
 ```

 The second boolean parameter controls text-to-speech conversion.
-For more details, see [Accessibility](#accessibilityGame Chat then generates a chat packet containing this message.
+For more details, see [Accessibility](#accessibility).
+Game Chat then generates a chat packet containing this message.
 Remote instances of Game Chat will be notified of the text message via the `OnTextMessageReceived` event.

 ### Game Chat 2